-Ш DOMA Compo :ments: Importance of the cont DOMAIN 2: THE CLASSROOM ENVIRONMENT Component 2b: Establishing a Culture for Learning Elements: Importance of the content • Expectations for learning and achievement • Student pride in work IVIRONMENT re for Learning and achievement • Student pr ide in work LEVEL OF PE PERFORMANCE ELEMENT UNSATISFACTORY 1 BASIC 2 PROFICIENT 3 DISTINGUISHED 4 Importance of the content Teacher or students convey a negative attitude toward the content, suggesting that it is not important or has been mandated by others.
+Component 2b: Establishing a Culture for Learning

+Elements: Importance of the content • Expectations for learning and achievement • Student pride in work

+LEVEL OF PERFORMANCE ELEMENT UNSATISFACTORY 1 BASIC 2 PROFICIENT 3 DISTINGUISHED 4 Importance of the content Teacher or students convey a negative attitude toward the content, suggesting that it is not important or has been mandated by others.
 Teacher communicates importance of the work but with little conviction and only minimal apparent buy-in by the students.
 Teacher conveys genuine enthusiasm for the content, and students demonstrate consistent commitment to its value.
 Students demonstrate through their active participation, curiosity, and taking initiative that they value the importance of the content.
 Expectations for learning and achievement Instructional outcomes, activities and assignments, and classroom interactions convey low expectations for at least some students.
 Instructional outcomes, activities and assignments, and classroom interactions convey only modest expectations for student learning and achievement.
 Instructional outcomes, activities and assignments, and classroom interactions convey high expectations for most students.
-Instructional outcomes, activities and assignments, and classroom interactions convey high expectations for all students.
+Instructional outcomes, activities and classignments, and classroom interactions convey high expectations for all students.
 Students appear to have internalized these expectations.
 Student pride in work Students demonstrate little or no pride in their work.
 They seem to be motivated by the desire to complete a task rather than to do high-quality work.
 Students minimally accept the responsibility to do good work but invest little of their energy into its quality.
 Students accept the teacher's insistence on work of high quality and demonstrate pride in that work.
 Students demonstrate attention to detail and take obvious pride in their work, initiating improvements in it by, for example, revising drafts on their own or helping peers.